What Are Airlock Apps?

 How users give consent

 Before your enforcer can submit artifacts or complete certain flows, the user must consent to your app.
-During that flow, information from your developer programme profile (such as name, organization, and contact details) may be shown so the user understands who operates the integration.
+During that flow, information from your app registration profile (such as name, organization, and contact details) may be shown so the user understands who operates the integration.

 Your integration should call the gateway consent check (for example GET /v1/consent/status via the SDK’s checkConsent) before relying on approval workflows.
 Typical outcomes include: